knowledgepixels/slides/pitch/slides.md

 We are building a new nanopublication-based ecosystem for knowledge sharing:

 - _Decentralized:_ based on a global network of services
-- _Open:_ everybody can join, and all data is open
+- _Open and anti-silo:_ everybody can join, and all data is open and accessed as a single global knowledge graph
 - _Reliable:_ services are redundant and content is cryptographically verified
-- _Anti-Silo:_ data is accessed as a single global knowledge graph

 ---